One of the biggest initial concerns when you file for divorce is how to keep your spouse out of the house until the divorce is final.

 The first option is to come to an informal agreement between you and your spouse.
 This could be done verbally.

 Preferably, this would be done in writing.
 Texas rules allow you and your spouse to enter into enforceable agreements if certain requirements are met.
-It could be as simple as documenting the agreement in writing signed by both of you and your attorneys.
+This could be as simple as documenting the agreement in writing signed by both of you and your attorneys.

-If needed, you can file that agreement with the court and then it becomes an enforceable agreement between you and your spouse.
+If needed, you can file that agreement with the court and it then becomes an enforceable agreement between you and your spouse.

 By Formal Agreement